Azure-Samples/cognitive-services-node-sdk-samples/README.md

 ## Run this sample

 1. If you don't already have it, [get node.js](https://nodejs.org).
+Install a version greater than 8.0.

 1. Clone the repository.